-A9.3.3.2.3 Testing with algae/Lemna cannot be used for de-classifying chemicals because (1) the algae and Lemna tests are not long-term studies, (2) the acute to chronic ratio is generally narrow and (3) the endpoints are more consistent with the end points for other organisms.
+A9.3.3.2.4 Testing with algae/Lemna cannot be used for removing or lowering a classification because:

+- (a) the algae and Lemna tests are not long-term studies; - (b) the acute to chronic ratio is generally narrow; and - (c) the endpoints are more consistent with the acute endpoints for other organisms.

-However where classification is applied solely due to the acute toxicity $(L(E)C{50})$ observed in single algae/aquatic plant tests, but there is evidence from a range of other algae tests that the chronic toxicity (NOECs) for this taxonomic group is above 1mg/l, this evidence could be used to consider declassification.
+However where classification is applied solely due to the acute toxicity $(L(E)C{50})$ observed in single algae/aquatic plant tests, but there is evidence from a range of other algae tests that the chronic toxicity (NOECs) for this taxonomic group is in the toxicity band corresponding to a less stringent classification category or above 1 mg/l, this evidence could be used to consider removing or lowering a classification.
 At present this approach cannot be applied to aquatic plants since no standardized chronic toxicity tests have been developed.